 Cigar smoke is at least as harmful and as carcinogenic as cigarette smoke and possibly more so.
 Cigars contain more tobacco per stick than cigarettes, take longer to smoke, and produce higher concentrations of a number of noxious compounds including carbon monoxide, nitrogen oxides, carcinogenic N-nitrosamines and ammonia.13 In laboratory assays, particulate matter from cigarillos has a stronger cellular toxicity and genotoxicity (causing of mutations in DNA) than that from cigarettes.14 A 2016 symposium on cigar use, health effects and policy implications, noted that quantification of toxicant exposure from cigar smoke can be challenging as consumption behaviour varies.
 Some people inhale cigar smoke, others do not; some smoke only a portion of a cigar, returning to re-light the product later; while some people like to chew on their cigar, all of which have unique consequences on toxicant exposure.15

-Cigar smoking carries many of the same health risks as cigarette smoking, with research showing an increased risk of all-cause mortality.13, 14 Cigar smoking increases the risk of oral, oesophageal, laryngeal, bladder, pancreatic and lung cancer,13-20 as well as the risk of coronary heart disease, aortic aneurysm and stroke.17, 19
+Cigar smoking carries many of the same health risks as cigarette smoking, with research showing an increased risk of all-cause mortality.16, 17 Cigar smoking increases the risk of oral, oesophageal, laryngeal, bladder, pancreatic and lung cancer,16-23 as well as the risk of coronary heart disease, aortic aneurysm and stroke.17, 19